BeLuckyDaf/c_chat/README.md

 Note: you might need to install `gcc.i386` for 32-bit binaries.

+Note: if you have rpmbuild directory at `~/rpmbuild`, you could use the provided shell script, simply run `./build_rpm.sh` in the root directory of the repository.
+The script will run `git pull`, create a tarball with the source code, put it into the SOURCES directory and run `rpmbuild ...`.

 ## Usage
 Simply run the application and follow the instructions.